Can gluten cause headaches? here's everything you need to know.

 Cluster headaches may be accompanied by other involuntary symptoms, such as tears, bloodshot eyes, a runny nose, and sensitivity to light.
 Due to the intense pain, many patients report a sense of restlessness and agitation, which causes them to pace as opposed to lay still and rest.

 Unlike migraines, cluster headaches usually only last a few hours, they’re not nearly as prevalent (about 0.1% of the population), and they’re more common in men than women.
 Plus, the pain is often more severe than a migraine.

 Cluster Headaches and the Hypothalamus

 Like migraines, the pathways leading to the onset of cluster headaches aren’t fully understood.
 One of the most widely accepted theories involves the hypothalamus in your brain.

 Your hypothalamus is physically connected to the vascular system that supplies nerves to the blood vessels in your brain.
-It’s also linked to your parasympathetic nervous system that helps your body relax and digest your food as well as perform other involuntary actions.
+It’s also linked to your parasympathetic nervous system which helps your body relax and digest your food as well as perform other involuntary actions.

-So it’s proposed that abnormalities in the hypothalamus or dysfunctional signaling related to the hypothalamus are responsible for causing pain as well as the involuntary symptoms.
+So it’s proposed that abnormalities in the hypothalamus or dysfunctional signaling related to the hypothalamus are responsible for causing pain as well as involuntary symptoms.
 To support this theory, brain scans show activity in the hypothalamus during cluster headache attacks.